parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 ```
 Note that each videoperf process reports its statistics.
 Therefore, the overall state of the benchmark will be the sum of individual reports.

 To tune the benchmark, give a starting rate as the seed (we suggest 1).
-The benchmark would take a few minutes to reach a steady state.
+The benchmark will take a few minutes to reach a steady state.
 Consequently, consider giving an appropriate number for `VIDEO_COUNT`.
-For example, if the benchmark did not reach steady in 5 minutes and the `RATE` was ten clients per second, the number of streaming videos would be larger than 5x60x10=3000.
+For example, if the benchmark did not reach steady state in 5 minutes and the `RATE` was ten clients per second, the number of streamed videos would be larger than 5x60x10=3000.
 Therefore, we suggest giving a large value to `VIDEO_COUNT` to sustain a long steady state.

 Other principles are:
-1. The benchmark reaches the steady state when both throughput and concurrent clients are stable while there are few encountered errors.
-The number of errors would be 0, but occasional errors may occur.
+1. The benchmark reaches a steady state when both throughput and concurrent clients are stable while there are few encountered errors.
+The number of errors should be 0, but occasional errors may occur.
 2. If there is a problem in the tuning process, the number of errors will increase rapidly.
-3. In the ramp-up phase, both throughput and concurrent clients will be increasing.
-The throughput may be stable, but concurrent clients continue to increase.
+3. In the ramp-up phase, both throughput and concurrent clients will increase.
+The throughput may become stable, but concurrent clients can continue to increase.
 It means that the rate of establishing new clients is higher than the server's capabilities.
 In this case, consider decreasing the `RATE` parameter of the client container.
 4. If you find the benchmark in a steady state, you might want to increase the `RATE` to see whether the server can handle a higher load.
-5. An overloaded client container would result in errors and crashes.
+5. An overloaded client container will result in errors and crashes.
 In this case, consider allocating more cores to support more videoperf processes.
-You can check the client container's CPU utilization using different tools (e.g., docker stats) and compare it against the number of cores on the client machine or the number of cores devoted to the container by docker (e.g., by --cpuset-cpus option).
+You can check the client container's CPU utilization using different tools (e.g., docker stats) and compare it against the number of cores on the client machine or the number of cores devoted to the container by docker (e.g., by `--cpuset-cpus` option).
 6. Remember that videoperf is a highly demanding single-thread process.
 Therefore, we recommend that you ensure the number of available cores for the client container is higher or equal to the number of videoperf processes.